A survey on the growth rate inequality for sphere endomorphisms: Indecomposable continua

-\begin{proof} Note that any point other than $p$, $K$ is locally homeomorphic to $C\times I$, where $C$ is the cantor set and $I=(0,1)$.
+\begin{proof} Note that any point other than $p$ in $K$ is locally homeomorphic to $C\times I$, where $C$ is the Cantor set and $I=(0,1)$.
 This implies that $p$ must be fixed and regular.
 Any other preimage of $p$ is a point with local structure $C\times I$ which is mapped to the endpoint of $K$.
-Then, necesarilly the point is critical and its multiplicity is $1$ (as composant are sent in composants, the critical points are critical points of interval maps).\\
+Then, necessarily the point is critical and its multiplicity is $1$ (as composants are sent to composants, the critical points are critical points of interval maps). \end{proof}